Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

 You can also see this vast collection of hoodoos from Sunset Point.

 People like to visit this place because of the lovely photography due to the best views of the sunrise and sunset.

 Go to Bristlecone Loop

-One trail you can follow in Bryce Canyon National Park is the 8.5-mile loop to Riggs Spring.
+One Bryce Canyon National Park trail is the 8.5-mile loop to Riggs Spring.

-People don't generally make the trail because it takes two days to finish, with a night spent at one of three basic campsites along the way.
+People don't generally make the trail because it takes two days to finish, with a night spent at one of three basic campsites.

 The other is the one-mile Bristlecone Loop Trail.

 You'll wind through a dense spruce forest and fir to multiple overlooks of cliffs, canyons, and hoodoos on the Paunsaugunt Plateau's south end.

 Here, you can find some bristlecone pine trees that can bear weather, some around 2,000 years old.

 You can return to the path with a short walk to Yovimpa Point for a 40-minute round trip.